LemmyOnukwugha/muView/README.md

 ---

-is a music review website for music Lovers World Wide.
+a music review website for music Lovers World Wide.
+For people that would like to share their thoughts on ablums and know what others are thinking as well.
+The application allows its users to place comments and edit them later on.

 ## Planning